-The latest update on our kitchen remodel, we have new windows!
-A look at the process on how to remove, install and add windows in a double wide mobile home.
+The latest update on our double wide manufactured home kitchen remodel, we have new windows!
+A look at the process on how to remove, install and adding a window to a mobile home.

 We do a lot of DIY remodeling around our home.
 However, when it comes to projects like windows and doors, we get a home building contractor to do the work.
 We use Lenhart Construction, LLC from Monett, MO who has proven to be top notch in their field of work.
 They are the same company that we trusted to remove the marriage wall in our home, and replaced it with a large beam.

-Adding New Kitchen Windows to a Mobile Home
+Adding New Kitchen Windows to a Double Wide Manufactured Home

 Replacing all of the windows in our double wide mobile home has been such a wise investment.
 The original windows in our 2002 Clayton were in bad shape due to the neglect of previous tenants.